Horace Day: Biography

-Horace Talmage Day was the eldest of four children born in Amoy (now Xiamen), China of American missionary parents during their service with the American Reformed Mission in Fukien Province, China.
-The mission had bases of operation in Amoy and in Fuchow.
+Horace Talmage Day was the eldest of four children born in Amoy (now Xiamen), China of American missionary parents during their service with the American Reformed Mission in Fujian Province, China.
+The mission had bases of operation in Amoy and in Fuzhou.
 Mission families in Amoy resided in the foreign enclave on the island of Gulangyu in Amoy harbor, an urban area that has become known for its Nineteenth Century colonial architecture.
-In Fuchow, the mission families were situated closer to the area's peasant villages.
+In Fuzhou, the mission families were situated closer to the area's peasant villages.
 The Day family served in both locations.

 By the age of twelve, Day was painting quite accomplished landscapes of south China scenes in both oil and watercolor.
 One of his most cherished books on art was a book on the drawings of Claude Lorrain that he acquired as a teenager, before he began his studies at the Art Students League of New York.
 These early inspirations are reflected in the work done by Day throughout his career.

 Following his graduation from the Shanghai American School in 1927, Day came to the United States to study at the Art Students League of New York.
 While there, he studied with, Kimon Nicolaides, Boardman Robinson, and Kenneth Hayes Miller, later serving as an assistant to Nicolaides.
 One of his drawings was selected to illustrate an exercise in the classic work by Nicolaides, The Natural Way to Draw, that was assembled by Nicolaides’ students following his premature death.

 Day's promise as a painter was immediately recognized at the Art Students League.
 He was awarded summer fellowships by the Tiffany Foundation while studying at the Art Students League and exhibited in every Tiffany Annual Exhibition during the years 1930–33.
 The first inclusion of Day's work in a national exhibition dates from 1931, when his work was included in an international exhibition at the Art Institute of Chicago.
 From 1933 until his military service in World War II, Day was represented by the Macbeth Gallery in New York – one of the major commercial venues of the time.

 Day's work gaining recognition included portrait studies, floral still lifes, urban scenes and rural landscapes of subjects in New York, Vermont, Georgia and the Carolina Lowcountry.
 He continued to explore each of these subjects through the balance of his life.
 Examples of such work are in public and private collections, including the Virginia Museum of Fine Arts, the New Britain Museum of American Art, the Gibbes Museum of Art, the Robert Hull Fleming Museum, the Addison Gallery of American Art, and the Nelson-Atkins Museum of Art, and the Morris Museum of Art.